ASEAN Declaration: Proposal

 Meanwhile, after discussions with Thanat Khoman, Adam Malik engaged with leaders from Burma and Cambodia to explore the possibility of their participation as founding members of ASEAN.
 By including nations with neutral foreign policy stances, this view was purportedly motivated by a desire to diversify the association's political makeup and diminish concerns that it was favouring Western-aligned interests.
 In May 1967, Malik visited Rangoon on official business to discuss the ASEAN proposal with Burmese leaders.
 Rangoon, however, showed little official interest in the proposal because of its internal issues, neutrality policy, and worries about China's anticipated responses to its ASEAN membership.
+Rangoon would thus reject the proposal "outright."
 With that, Malik then flew to Phnom Penh with unfavourable terms.
 Cambodia turned down the invitation, citing its strict neutrality and non-alignment policy.
+Norodom Sihanouk of Cambodia voiced reservations and, in a letter to General Suharto, conveyed his concern over the possible complications arising from the Vietnam War and the risk of growing American influence in Southeast Asia.
 As news of the meeting leaked, the Cambodian media later criticised the proposed ASEAN as a group closely linked to American imperialism and hailed its government's decision to not join as a "very wise move".
 South Vietnam was not invited to join the grouping due to the ongoing war.
 Thus the organisation stayed with its 5 members.